jieunjeong09/CRISPR/README.md

 # CRISPR screen processing in R

-CRISPR screens proved to be valuable in identifying therapeutic targets in cancers that may differ in different types and subtypes.
-Genes that show amplification are potential tumor suppresing genes that retained their function in cancer but are hindered by activity of other genes so are not sufficiently effective.
-Thus they present indirect targets.
+CRISPR screens have proven valuable for identifying therapeutic targets in cancers, which can vary among different types and subtypes.
+Genes that exhibit amplification may serve as potential tumor suppressors that retain their function in cancer, but their effectiveness is hindered by the activity of other genes.
+Thus, these genes present indirect targets.

-Genes that show decline in cell counts after knockout relative to Control represent potential direct targets as they promote cancer growth, including genes interating with indirect targets describe above.
+Conversely, genes that show a decline in cell counts after knockout relative to controls represent potential direct targets, as their disruption impairs cancer growth.
+This group may include genes that interact with the indirect targets described above.

-CRISPR screens may be applied in other investigations, not involving neoplasm, but interpretation of fold changes would depend on biological context.
-But whatever the context, further omics analysis, connecting the results with transcriptome, gene sets and biological pathways may be needed to interpret screen results.
+CRISPR screens can also be applied to other areas of investigation beyond neoplasms, although the interpretation of fold changes will depend on the specific biological context.
+In any setting, further omics analyses—linking the results with transcriptomics, gene sets, and biological pathways—may be necessary to fully interpret the screening data.

-Here I developed and tested Files_to_DF, my workflow for constructing the data frame (or table) that can be the input for the existing CRISPRcleanR workflow, ccr.AnalysisPipeline, the latter can be used with a single function call to a function that runs this pipeline.
-Actually, any collection of fastaq files can be processed with this script, but for the
+Here, I developed and tested Files_to_DF, my workflow for constructing the data frame (or table) that serves as the input for the existing CRISPRcleanR workflow, ccr.AnalysisPipeline.
+The latter can be executed with a single function call to run the entire pipeline.
+In fact, any collection of FASTQ files can be processed with this script.

-The count table can reveal if the data set is unreliable, first, if thes sum of counts in samples is below 6 million, CRISPRclean workflow will not work with default parameters, and if those sums are much lower, data is unreliable.
-There are also other tests on mapping results that can reveal anomalies.
+The count table can help reveal if a dataset is unreliable.
+For example, if the total number of counts in the samples is below 6 million, the CRISPRclean workflow will not operate with the default parameters, and if these totals are much lower, the data are likely unreliable.
+Additionally, other tests on mapping results can uncover anomalies.